DirkNel/makingbluebirdsfly/README.md

 # makingbluebirdsfly
-Maming sense of the Bluebird promise library by Dirk Nel
+Making sense of the Bluebird promise library by Dirk Nel